patogallardo/blog/_posts/2023-09-27-on-the-curious_resemblance-between-coal-fly-ash-and-'interstellar'-spherules.md

 title: "On the curious resemblance between coal fly ash and 'interstellar' spherules"
 ---

-# On The Curious Resemblance Between Coal Fly Ash and 'Interstellar' Spherules

 An expedition to search for the remaining of a meteor near Papua New Guinea has been conducted [1].
 The expedition used a sled equipped with magnets to sweep the ocean floor searching for iron rich fragments that could have been left from a claimed meteor fall.

 A recent preprint discusses the composition of collected spherical samples (Loeb 2023 [2], henceforth L23).
 The preprint concludes that the composition of five samples is anomalous due to their high content of uranium, lanthanum and beryllium compared to a type of stony meteorite.